Perivel/solid-pod/README.md

 # SolidusJS
 ![Solidus Logo](logo.png)

-Solidus is a plus-and-play Server-Side Rendering solution for SolidJS.
+Solidus is a plug-and-play Server-Side Rendering solution for SolidJS.

 > **Note**: Solidus is still in development and not yet usable.